13.12. Neural Style Transfer¶

 net.add(pretrained_net.features[i])

-Given input X
+Given the input X

 def extract_features(X, content_layers, style_layers):